 What Property Can I Keep?

 The stereotypical perception of bankruptcy is that a person or family will lose absolutely everything they own to creditors and banks.
 However, this perception is far from the truth.
 Under the Bankruptcy Code, Hawaii residents can keep a certain amount of property by exempting it from their creditors.
-The exact circumstances vary from case to case, and our attorneys can help explain how this may affect your own situation.
+The exact circumstances vary from case to case, and our Honolulu bankruptcy lawyers can help explain how this may affect your own situation.

 The founding fathers specifically wrote the Constitution with a clause about bankruptcy because they sought to end the scourge of debtor’s prisons in our young nation.
 Far from being a punishment, a bankruptcy is a solution that allows you to resolve your debts while still keeping the property you need to survive.